A circular logo with the letters 'BT' in the center.

 Visual design v1.2

-In this third and final variation, we implemented Stakeholder requests to change one of the Features, reduce horizontal padding and overall page length (I reduced it by 35%).
+In this final variation, we implemented Stakeholder requests to change one of the Features, reduce horizontal padding and overall page length (I reduced it by 35%).
 From a design perspective, I improved the legibility of the Streaming section (i.e. 25x faster) and improved the robot image.

-The page was signed-off on a Friday and went into build the following Monday!
+The page was signed off on a Friday and went into build the following Monday!

 Visual design v1.3